In Amazon’s shadow, neighbors are dueling over housing density

 The plan — if approved — would set broad parameters for the kind of development that could occur on RiverHouse.
 For instance, 10 percent of units in new development must be reserved for affordable housing.
 At least one-fifth of the property would need to be saved for tree canopy, with additional rules for vegetation.
 Once that’s satisfied, the area taken up by the lowest five stories of new buildings cannot exceed 55 percent of the property.

-Kamins said there is no reason that her neighborhood should receive more of that density simply due to its geography — particularly in an effort that is bound to benefit developers.
+Kamins said there is no reason that her neighborhood should receive more of that density simply because of its geography — particularly in an effort that is bound to benefit developers.

 Others, like retired administrator Jeff Williams, 68, say it is worth staying hopeful.
 In 60 years living in Arlington, Williams said he has seen changes both good and bad, and as a renter at RiverHouse, he has grown increasingly worried about his ability to stay in the neighborhood.